Qué Hiciste: Commercial performance

-Promotion
+Promotion and music video

 The music video premiered on MTV on February 5, 2007.

 The clip opens with Lopez driving an old car down a dusty highway in the middle of the desert, leaning out of the window singing.
 She pulls over at a gas station and enters the bathroom to change clothes.
 She is then seen dancing in the desert with flames in front and behind her.
 The view cuts between this and Lopez changing into new clothes and dying her hair at the washbasin.
 She then continues driving, but this time across the desert sand, away from the highway.
 She stops and gets a can of gasoline out the trunk, then pours it over the car.
 The car then explodes behind Lopez as she walks away.
 She is then seen dancing in a change of clothes in the sand, cutting between her back in the car and in the desert with the flames.

 On April 11, 2007, Lopez performed "Qué Hiciste" on American Idol.
 She became the first artist to perform a Spanish-language song in the show's history.
 The performance featured a heavy use of a smoke machine and was introduced with a montage of outtakes from Lopez's stint on the show the day prior.